NEW from ACC Art Books – Limited Edition: Sukita: EternityClick here to order

 “Ms. Ruttenberg’s latest efforts make her a force to contend with as a narrator and symbolist, a form maker and colorist.” – Roberta Smith, New York Times The Nature of the Beast is a comprehensive retrospective of artist Kathy Ruttenberg’s work in the past six years including ceramics, drawings, and watercolors.
 With text by curator and art historian Charles Stuckey, the book also features a tour of her eccentric estate and studio in upstate New York where pigs, rabbits, chickens, and goats roam free.
 Her most recent show at Stux Gallery in Manhattan for the Fall of 2014 culminate in a conversation between Ruttenberg and Sir John Richardson which is also featured.

-Text in English and Japanese.
+Text in English, Italian and French.

 “The quality of the reprint is nearly perfect, with a good selection of papers for the three sequential parts of the book: the texts, the drawings, and the black-and-white photographs.
 Text and drawings are on matte heavyweight pages, while the photos are on glossy paper.
 The inks make everything read well; in particular, the drawing reproductions are exquisite.” — Archidose